 Fixed rate cash ISAs may not offer an exciting rate of interest, but if you’re nearing a point when you’re going to need the money you have invested, it can be a wise move to switch to a product which offers more steady locked-in returns, so that you can plan for the future.
 Fixed rate cash ISAs can be a great way of doing this.
 The returns tend to be higher than standard cash ISAs, and your investment is no longer at the mercy of the market.

-The investment duration required by fixed rate ISAs varies from product to product, but tend to be somewhere between one and five years.
+The investment duration required by fixed rate ISAs varies from product to product, but tend to be somewhere between 1 and 5 years.

 Most fixed rate cash ISAs limit the period in which you can invest with them.
 Sometimes you will need to place your full investment into your account when you open it.
 If not, the period in which you can make transfers is usually limited to seven to 14 days from account opening.